sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

   * VCPU: **4**
 * Whenever you are finished customising your template, make sure you click on the green Update button so that your changes are actually saved.

+That was it.
+From now on you will get a 4-core VM running using the same *Cursus Image* (where the mandelbrot example is saved).

 #### Run the example on the four-core VM

 * Instantiate a VM from the updated template.